Robust Random Graph Matching in Dense Graphs via an Approximate Message Passing Type Algorithm

 However, there is a new fascinating issue that arises in the context of the works on matching recovery, namely the \emph{robustness issue}: many of the efficient algorithms used to achieve matching recovery are believed to be fragile in the sense that adversarially modifying a small fraction of edges could fool the algorithm into outputting a result which deviates strongly from the true underlying matching $\pi_*$.
-The reason is that these algorithms are either based on enumeration of sophisticated subgraph structures (see, e.g., \cite{BCL19, MWXY23, GMS24} for example) or are based on delicate spectral properties of the adjacency matrices (see, e.g., \cite{FMWX23a, FMWX23b} where the authors design an efficient algorithm based on \emph{all} the eigenvectors of the adjacency matrix) that can be affected disproportionally by adding small cliques or other ``undesired'' subgraph structure.
+The reason is that these algorithms are either based on enumeration of sophisticated subgraph structures (see, e.g., \cite{BCL+19, MWXY23, GMS24} for example) or are based on delicate spectral properties of the adjacency matrices (see, e.g., \cite{FMWX23a, FMWX23b} where the authors design an efficient algorithm based on all the eigenvectors of the adjacency matrix) that can be affected disproportionately by adding small cliques or other ``undesired'' subgraph structure.
 Thus, a natural question is whether we can find efficient random graph matching algorithms that are robust under a small fraction of \emph{adversarial} perturbations.
-To be more precise, we will consider the following corrupted correlated weighted random graph model.
+To be more precise, we will consider the problem of matching the following \emph{corrupted} correlated weighted random graph model.